mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 Different wireless technologies sometimes operate in the same frequency range.
 For example, both IEEE 802.11 and IEEE 802.15.4 have versions that use the 2.4 GHz ISM band.
-As such, the signals of the two protocols can interfere.
+As such, the signals of the two protocols can interfere (called cross-technology interference, or CTI).

-INET has support for simulating the cross-technology interference (cti) of different wireless protocols.
+INET has support for simulating cross-technology interference (CTI).
+TODO: between what protocols? only 802.11 and 15.4? or any protocol...and it depends on what?
 Simulation can be used to examine how the different protocols interact and affect each other's operation.
 This showcase demonstrates the coexistence of INET's 802.11 and 802.15.4 models.